pyrmont/updates.inqk.net/src/_posts/2025/2025-12-02-weeknotes.md

 - Speaking of Rowan, we finally bought a mattress for his bunk bed.
 We haven’t transitioned him to actually sleeping in it yet but this is the plan in the next couple of weeks.

 - An [Advent of Code](https://adventofcode.com/) command-line utility is one of the many side projects I’ve never accomplished.
 On Sunday evening, with less than 24 hours to go until the 2025 competition opened, I decided to give it a shot with the assistance of Claude Code.
-Lo and behold:[Sled](https://github.com/pyrmont/sled), the Seasonal Linear Enigma Device.
+Lo and behold: [Sled](https://github.com/pyrmont/sled), the Seasonal Linear Enigma Device.
 This isn’t significant to anybody who isn’t me but I am absolutely delighted.
 I understand people who oppose the use of large language models for programming (or just in general) but I’ve found it extremely empowering.

 - I’m probably not doing John any favours by giving him yet _another_ way to play games but YouTube [suggested a video](https://youtu.be/KxcBHevoqhE) about installing the retro game emulator [RetroArch](https://www.retroarch.com) on the Apple TV and I’d been looking for a way to show him _Aladdin_ on the Mega Drive.
 It works extremely well.